theCalcaholic/nautilus-bridge-tools/README.md

 ## How do I use it?

 Source the library, then define keyword and required arguments and call the `parse_args` function.
+If you want to create a self-contained script with this library, you could use [bundle-script.sh][bundle-script] (which is what I do myself).

 ```bash
 # Define a description which will be used in the --help message